Music Career Finder

 Career Overview

-Music Teachers instruct elementary, junior high, or high school students in vocal and instrumental performance and music theory.
+Music teachers instruct elementary, junior high, or high school students in vocal and instrumental performance and music theory.
 They also lead various performance ensembles at the school, such as the marching band, choir, jazz band, and orchestra.

 Alternate Titles